Tibshot/bleetz/README.md

       shell "echo 'Command will be rrunned in local after ssh'" }

 After and Before callback are called ONLY FOR THE MAIN action.
-Don't worry about call in action.
+Don't worry about calls in action.

 Example, if you have defined this: